hopv/nola/README.md

 #### Step-Indexing

-All the existing separation logics with impredicative invariants, such as [iCAP](https://www.cs.au.dk/~birke/papers/icap-conf.pdf) and Iris, resort to *step-indexing*.
+All the existing separation logics with nested invariants, such as [iCAP](https://www.cs.au.dk/~birke/papers/icap-conf.pdf) and Iris, resort to *step-indexing*.
 It is the technique of layering the logic world with step-indices `0, 1, 2, …: ℕ`, having notions more defined as the step-index grows.
 Why?

 Their separation-logic proposition `iProp` is a predicate over an abstract resource `Res`.
-For impredicative invariants, `Res` should be able to model agreement on propositions.
+To model invariants, they want `Res` to model agreement on `iProp`.
-So they define `Res` as some data type depending on `iProp`.
-Naively, they have a domain equation like the following, which is a *circular* definition:
+So naively, they have a domain equation like the following, which is a *circular* definition:
 ```
 iProp  ≜  Res → Prop     Res  ≜  F iProp